-• Directly support the University's Strategic Plan imperative of increasing
+• Directly support the University's Strategic Plan imperative of increasing enrollment to more than 27,500 students by 2017

 U. T. Dallas is critically short of housing space to accommodate current and new students who wish to live on campus.
-In addition to increased student enrollment, a much larger percentage of today's students are full-time, residential students who make use of campus facilities.
+In addition to increased student enrollment, a larger percentage of today's students are full-time, residential students who make use of campus facilities.
 The University has constructed 2,200 beds in the past six years and currently has a waiting list of 700 students.

-The proposed apartment-style residence hall will contain a mix of efficiency, one-bedroom, and two-bedroom apartments for a total of 400 beds.
+The apartment-style residence hall will contain a mix of efficiency, one-bedroom, and two-bedroom apartments for a total of 400 beds.
 Encompassing approximately 206,000 gross square feet, the project will also provide multipurpose support space for students, offices for housing management, a common laundry facility, outdoor recreational facilities, and a 150 car surface parking lot.